 This course surveys the fundamentals of patent law, covering its basic legal rules and policies.
 The first half of the course will focus on the legal requirements for patenting technological innovations, such as utility, disclosure, enablement, novelty, and nonobviousness, and the prohibitions against public use, sale and abandonment.
 It will also address what inventions and discoveries can be secured as property rights under the Patent Act, including recent hot-button issues, such as computer software, biotechnology and business methods.
 The second half of the course will review patent litigation, including claim interpretation, the doctrine of equivalents, and remedies, as well as the legal and policy issues arising from the Patent Trial and Appeal Board, an administrative tribunal created in 2011 to cancel issued patents.
-Although patent cases can arise from complicated scientific discoveries or technology.
+Although patent cases can arise from complicated scientific discoveries or technologies, the legal rules or policies rarely depend on understanding the underlying science or technology.
 Accordingly, students with non-technical backgrounds are encouraged to take this course, especially given that patents and other intellectual property assets are increasingly important to commercial clients the world over.